 Make a difference in a child’s life by leading activities, assisting with homework and providing children in our housing sites with a stable presence.
 The Children’s Program is an after school program on weekdays from 3:30 – 5:30 pm during the school year and from 2:30 – 4:30 during summer.
-The program takes place at our Boulder, Lafayette and Longmont housing sites.
+The program takes place at our housing sites throughout the county.

-Boulder Program is on Tuesdays & Thursdays.
-Lafayette Program is on Tuesdays & Fridays.
-Longmont Program is on Mondays & Wednesdays.
-Boulder program is currently full with volunteers.
+Boulder Marine program is on Tuesdays & Thursdays and Boulder Yarmouth program is on Fridays.
+Lafayette program is on Tuesdays & Fridays, Longmont program is on Mondays & Wednesdays and Louisville program is on Wednesdays.

 Must be creative, flexible, responsible and enjoy kids of all ages.
 Must be at least 15 years old.
 Volunteers 18 years and older will be required to pass a background check.